jbush001/NyuziProcessor/README.md

 # Getting Started

-The following instructions explain how to set up the Nyuzi development environment.
-This allows cycle-accurate simulation of the hardware and software development using the emulator.
-You do not need an FPGA for this part.
+The following instructions explain how to set up the Nyuzi development environment, including the emulator and cycle-accurate hardware simulator.
+This allows both hardware and software development without an FPGA.
 These instructions assume you have cloned this repo on your local machine and have a shell open in the top directory.

-If you have issues getting this running, feel free to send a message to the mailing list or Gitter (links above).
+If you have problems getting this running, feel free to send a message to the mailing list or Gitter (links above).

 ## Install Prerequisites